Dr. Rosalind Kidd

 In 2006 Dr Kidd published Trustees on Trial.
 This detailed critique of Queensland administrations’ seventy-year financial controls of private Indigenous accounts and Trust funds argued that the government should be held accountable in law for breaches of fiduciary duty.
 Ros Kidd was a key instigator and participant in the 2006 Senate Legal and Constitutional Affairs Committee of Inquiry into Stolen Wages Nationally.
 Her submission, Hard Labour, Stolen Wages, revealed how governments around Australia intercepted and controlled the private wages, savings, child endowment, pensions, and inheritances of thousands of Indigenous people for most of the twentieth century.

-My professional journey of the last twenty years is mapped on this website.
-In providing access to around 200 books, reviews, writings, speeches, native title research and media samples, my aim is to put before a world audience the disturbing facts of the Queensland state government controls and mismanagement of Aboriginal lives and private finances during most of the twentieth century.
+My professional journey of the last twenty-five years is mapped on this website.
+In providing access to around 200 books, reviews, writings, speeches, native title research and media samples, my aim is to put before a world audience the disturbing facts of the controls and mismanagement of Aboriginal lives and private finances by Queensland state governments during most of the twentieth century.

-The result of years of research in official files, church records, parliamentary debates, newspapers and private correspondence, many of these writings and speeches reveal the historical course of government interventions as they impacted and distorted the lives of thousands of Aboriginal individuals and families.
+The result of decades of research in government and official files, church records, parliamentary debates, newspapers, books and private correspondence, many of these writings and speeches reveal the historical course of government interventions as they impacted and inhibited the lives of thousands of Aboriginal individuals and families.
 Others focus on the financial realities of intercepted wages, bank accounts, pensions and inheritances, revealing not only the destructive legacy but also the cold-blooded manipulation and misuse of these monies by agents of – and often to the direct benefit of – state government.

-More recent work and media items chart my developing conviction that the government should not be allowed to walk away from the disastrous legacy of its past actions, but should be held accountable at law in exactly the same way as would be the case for all non-Aboriginal people subjected to a financial scandal of such pervasive proportions.
+More recent work and media items chart my developing conviction that no government should be allowed to walk away from such a disastrous legacy of past actions, but should be held accountable at law in exactly the same way as would be the case for all non-Aboriginal people subjected to a financial scandal of such pervasive proportions.
 This argument is built on analysis of national and international case law relating to the legal obligations of those who hold monies in trust.

 In putting this material in the public forum my hope is that you think about, talk about, and write about, this still largely unknown chapter in Australia’s history.
 And please do me the courtesy of acknowledging this website as your reference source.